 (1) Beginning in 2021, we began paying retainers on the first day of the following quarter in order to ease the administrative burden caused by a December 31 payment.
-The following table indicates the respective
+The following table indicates the respective dates of grant, the number of shares received and the closing price of Tredegar common stock for each such award granted during 2022:

-Non-Employee Director Chairman of the Board
+Date of Grant Non-Employee Director Shares Chairman of the Board Additional Shares Closing Price

-Date of Grant Shares Additional Shares Closing Price
+January 3, 2022 1,867 674 \$12.05

-April 1, 2021 918 528 \$15.37
+April 1, 2022 1,826 659 \$12.32

-July 1, 2021 1,641 592 \$13.71
+July 1, 2022 2,195 792 \$10.25

-October 1, 2021 1,794 647 \$12.54
+October 3, 2022 2,275 821 \$9.89

-The amounts set forth in the "Stock Awards" column of the Non-Employee Director Compensation Table represent the grant date fair value computed in accordance with Financial Accounting Standards Board (FASB) Accounting Standards CodificationTM (ASC) Topic 718, Compensation - Stock Compensation, for the shares of Tredegar common stock awarded to each non-employee director identified above under the terms of the 2018 Plan during the fiscal year ended December 31, 2021, based on the closing price of Tredegar common stock as reported on the NYSE on the respective dates of grant.
+The amounts set forth in the "Stock Awards" column of the Non-Employee Director Compensation Table represent the grant date fair value computed in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification[TM] (ASC) Topic 718, Compensation - Stock Compensation, for the shares of Tredegar common stock awarded to each non-employee director identified above under the terms of the 2018 Plan during the fiscal year ended December 31, 2022, based on the closing price of Tredegar common stock as reported on the NYSE on the respective dates of grant.